Why Volunteer with NGHS?

 Our adult volunteers are compassionate, empathetic, and engaged individuals who serve in a variety of areas, including our Window Shops, patient care areas, Hospice, Lifeline, and information desks.

-Our college student volunteers are eager to gain experience and excited to work with patients and alongside medical staff.
-Most college volunteers work in in Inpatient and Outpatient Rehab, Medical Research, in the Window Shops, or as a Patient Friend on the nursing units such as Mother/Baby, Pediatrics, Med/Surg, and Oncology.
+Our college student volunteers are eager to gain experience and are excited to work with patients and alongside medical staff.
+Most college volunteers work in Inpatient and Outpatient Rehab, Medical Research, the Window Shops, or as Patient Friends in the nursing units such as Mother/Baby, Pediatrics, Med/Surg, and Oncology.

 We recommend our college student applicants start their application no later than mid-term before the semester they wish to begin.